 In this AIIS feature, we explore the student projects created in Amar Sawhney’s Design 4 course in the School of Architecture at Miami Dade College, the nation’s largest community college.
-Dr. Sawhney participated in the AIIS and the Council of American Overseas Research Centers’ (CAORC) 2019-2020 Faculty Development Seminar: Exploring Urban Sustainability through India’s Cities and created a course on architecture and design inspired by the seminar themes.
+Professor Sawhney participated in the AIIS and the Council of American Overseas Research Centers’ (CAORC) 2019-2020 Faculty Development Seminar: Exploring Urban Sustainability through India’s Cities and created a course on architecture and design inspired by the seminar themes.

-Dr. Amar Sawhney is graduate of Cornell University and has taught at Miami Dade College for more than 46 years and has also taught at Cornell University and Boston Architecture College.
-Much of Dr. Sawhney’s work has been focused on global conditions of the city.
+Amar Sawhney is graduate of Cornell University and has taught at Miami Dade College for more than 46 years and has also taught at Cornell University and Boston Architecture College.
+Much of Professor Sawhney’s work has been focused on global conditions of the city.
 He has taught architecture design and sustainable courses in Western and Eastern Europe.
 He also teaches courses in India on urban development and sustainability.

 Peace Centers Project

 The Design 4 course asked students to visualize a project in which they were aware of their surroundings in terms of environment, culture, religions and conditions of cities.
 Built environment influences our cities in terms of environment, employment, justice and quality of life.